Skip to main content

 What is a metadata bid?

-• You offer ERC-20 tokens to buy one or more NFTs from a collection, identified by an ERC-721 collection buy item.
+• You offer ERC-20 tokens to buy one or more NFTs from a collection, identified by an ERC-721 collection or ERC-1155 collection buy item.

 • Orders appear as METADATA_BID in API responses alongside listings, bids, collection bids, and trait bids.
 Use the order type field when branching in your app or webhooks.